 It is important to emphasize that there are 3 steps to becoming a registered dietitian nutritionist (RDN) including:

 The DPD is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (120 S. Riverside Plaza, Chicago, IL 60606-6995; phone: 312-899-0040, ext 5400).

-Admission to the dietetics option is open to all entering freshmen and transfer students.
-In the third year of the program students must qualify to continue in the DPD by maintaining minimum requirements for the Seminar in Dietetics class, These are:
+Admission to the Dietetics and Nutrition Management concentration is open to all entering freshmen and transfer students.
+In the third year of the program students must qualify for the DPD by achieving minimum requirements.
+These are:

 It is particularly important to achieve and maintain a grade point average (GPA) of at least 3.2 or better and obtain volunteer experience to be competitive to obtain accredited supervised practice (dietetic internship) experiences.